 These reports are made through the Internal Audit Department, which guarantees full protection of privacy and confidentiality of the information reported and the persons involved.
-It acts as a filter for the accuracy and credibility of each procedure, assessing the appropriateness of reporting to the Audit and Compliance Committee, which makes the final assessment.
+It acts as a filter for the accuracy and credibility of each procedure, assessing the appropriateness of reporting to the Compliance and Prevention Unit, and where applicable the Audit and Compliance Committee, which makes the final assessment.